 If the pressure decreases, this could indicate that there is an air leak in the brakes.
 A leak can also be indicated by a buzzing sound from the low-pressure indicator on the bus.

-If you suspect that the brakes have an air leak, it is crucial that you take the bus to a licensed bus repair mechanic.
+If you suspect that the brakes have an air leak, it is crucial that you take the school bus to a licensed bus repair mechanic.
 The mechanic can retest the brake lines and replace or repair them if necessary.

 Check the School Bus Steering

-The steering on each bus should function freely from lock to lock on the steering wheel.
+The steering on each school bus should function freely from lock to lock on the steering wheel.
 You must ensure that the power steering reservoir is completely full before each bus is taken out on its route.

 You also can check for stone damages and leaks that occur within the power steering pipes.
 The undercarriage should get a thorough inspection to detect any fluid leaks that occur there.
 The steering wheel itself should also be free from any cracks or breaks.